MathuMitha0013/Glow-Gallery/README.md

 * **Smooth Transitions and Animations:** Enhances user experience with subtle animations and transitions.
 ## How to Use:

- Visit the SwapUnit website: [https://mathumitha0013.github.io/Glow-Gallery/]
+ Visit the Glow Gallery website: [https://mathumitha0013.github.io/Glow-Gallery/]
 1. Open the `index.html` file in your web browser.
 2. Use the category filters to view images from specific categories.
 3. Click on an image to open the preview lightbox.